MUSK

 Yes, You Can Get Turned On by Your Own Smell

-You ever get a whiff of your pits and suddenly you’re half hard?
+You ever catch a whiff of your pits and suddenly you’re half hard?
 That’s not weird.
 That’s nature.

 When Is It Too Much?